 I’m an award-winning freelance writer and editor.
-I’ve published five books and nearly 300 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
+I’ve published seven books and more than 500 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
 My articles have been published in Writer’s Digest, Cincinnati Magazine, M.D.
 News Magazine and elsewhere.

 My first book, a young adult nonfiction titled Artists and Writers of the Harlem Renaissance, was published by Enslow Publishers, Inc., in 2002.
 National Parks in Crisis: Debating the Issues (Enslow) and Communication Tools Made Easy (Kendall/Hunt) were published in 2004.
 Dating, Relationships, and Sexuality: What Teens Should Know (2006, Enslow) and Robert Cormier: Banned, Challenged and Censored (2008, Enslow) round out my published books to date.